ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - Binary; "male" or "female"
    * - Race/ethnicity
      - :code:`race_ethnicity`
-     - The following exhaustive and mutually exclusive categories for the single composite "race/ethnicity" indicator are as follows:
+     - The exhaustive and mutually exclusive categories for the single composite "race/ethnicity" indicator are as follows:
        White; Black; Latino; American Indian and Alaskan Native (AIAN); Asian; Native Hawaiian and Other Pacific Islander (NHOPI); and
        Multiracial or Some Other Race.